SQMLab/StudyOnBlockchainApps/README.md

 2. Clone: `git clone https://github.com/disa-lab/BlockchainEmpiricalEASE2022.git`

 # Prerequisites
+1. Python 3.8
-1. Install packages from `requirements.txt`
+2. Install packages from `requirements.txt`
-2. Create a `config` file in the root directory and place your github access token in it
+3. Create a `config` file in the root directory and place your github access token in it
 ```
 {
     "access_token": "access token"